fommil/fpmortals/manuscript/complete.md

 `.disjunction` converts a `Validated[A, B]` into an `A \/ B`.
-Disjunction has the mirror `.validation` and `.validationNel` to convert into `Validation`, allowing for easy conversion between sequential and parallel error accumulation.
+Disjunction has the mirror `.validation` and `.validationNel` to convert into `Validation`, allowing for easy conversion between sequential and parallel failure accumulation.